 - Absurdly High-Stakes Game: The rules state that anything can be gambled: money, chips, names, children, etc. The only real limitation put in place is that dependents have to be returned before the police have to get involved.

-- Anachronism Stew: The author never bothers to explain why a game played at ancient Pompeii has rules for surge protectors and Weird Al.
+- Anachronism Stew: The author never bothers to explain why a game played in ancient Pompeii has rules for surge protectors and Weird Al.

 - Calvinball: The card game version.
 There are so many possible rules changes that you're guaranteed to never play the same game twice.